Grape24/insights-test/README.md

 -In order to run this project, you will need to clone it first.

--On you terminal: cd insights-test
+-On your terminal: cd insights-test

 -npm i